 We promote the practice of using anonymised application forms to manage unconscious bias.
-Ardeley can choose this practice if the applicant subscribes to 'Teach in Herts'.
+Available as a member of 'Teach in Herts'.

 4.4 Shortlisting

 If shortlisted, candidates will be asked to complete a criminal record self-declaration form where they will be required to declare all unspent cautions and convictions; and also, any adult cautions (simple or conditional), and spent convictions that are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2020).